-As valuable evidence is collected and cataloged by police in Greenwood Village, Colorado, video surveillance ensures safety and accountability in the police department’s crime lab.
+During the collection and cataloging of valuable evidence by police in Greenwood Village, Colorado, video surveillance ensures safety and accountability in the police department’s crime lab.

 Protecting evidence from external threats is the primary goal.
-On the flipside of that, general employee accountability, monitoring departmental procedure, and thorough record-keeping generated a need for a total surveillance update.
-And compared to the original CCTV system in the crime lab, which offered only live viewing, it was a radical update indeed.
+On the flip-side of that, general employee accountability, monitoring departmental procedure, and thorough record-keeping generated a need for a total surveillance update.
+Compared to the original CCTV system in the crime lab, which offered only live viewing, it was a radical update indeed.

-Safe Systems Inc. in Louisville, Colorado, provided their technical expertise when recommending upgrades for and installing the crime lab’s video surveillance system.
-They chose Hikvision products for this application, based on their experience of reliable performance, excellent customer support, and a cost-effective product line-up.
+Safe Systems Inc., provided their technical expertise when recommending upgrades for and installing the crime lab’s video surveillance system.
+They chose Hikvision products for this application.
+A decision based on their experience of reliable performance, excellent customer support, and a cost-effective product line-up.

 The new system utilizes a 360 degree fisheye camera, multiple megapixel cameras, and a 16-channel Network Video Recording Device (NVR).
-Since the completion of the installation, Greenwood’s men and women in blue have been enjoying a host of benefits with their new surveillance system.
+Since the completion of the installation, Greenwood’s men and women in blue have been enjoying a host of benefits.
 Commander Gutsgell remarked, “It’s been a great system in terms of quality and being able to pull things up.
 If I’m trying to reach one of my criminalists, I can just pull up the system and see, oh, they’re in-taking property into evidence.”
 In general, keeping an eye on things at the lab is now virtually effortless.

 All said and done, the crime lab is making good use of a fluid, comprehensive, state-of-the-art surveillance system.
 A system with features that will serve them well for many years down the road.
 Commander Gutsgell was happy to report that the new system got the lab.
 He added, “out of the dark ages” in the surveillance area.